 Whether early attachment to a baby breeds more serious involvement in the long-term is a matter of debate, but there’s plenty of evidence that it does.
-In a 2011 literature review on paternal involvement during pregnancy and labor, the authors claim that the preponderance of evidence suggests that dads who are actively involved and invested in the baby before they’re born disproportionately remain involved in the child’s life.
+In a 2011 literature review on paternal involvement during pregnancy and labor, the authors claim that dads who are actively involved and invested in the baby before they’re born disproportionately remain involved in the child’s life.
 And, as numerous studies have shown, more paternal involvement means better outcomes for kids.
 To foster this connection, some scientists have argued that healthy women and newborns should return home as soon as possible after delivery, especially if the father is not allowed to stay overnight in the hospital.

-This is not to say that fathers play a critical role in the development of fetuses — after their initial genetic contribution, they’re down for the count until after delivery.
+This is not to say that fathers play a critical role in the development of fetuses.
+After their initial genetic contribution, they’re down for the count until after delivery.
 But pregnancy and labor are when the groundwork for the father effect begins, and its importance cannot be overstated.

-Good Dads and Engaged Fathers
+Good Dads and Engaged Father Figures

 Before we dive into how involved fathers help their kids (and how uninvolved fathers harm them), it’s important to highlight what an engaged, active, involved father looks like.
 First of all, showing up is half the battle.
 Dads who live with their kids and take time out of their days to attend important events are far more likely to have a positive impact than absent fathers.

 For dads who live apart from their kids, there are limited options.
-“Writing letters, phone calls — even if you’re not in physical proximity, knowing your dad cares and wants to be involved to the extent that they can is really important,” Marcy Carlson, a sociologist at the University of Wisconsin-Madison, told Fatherly.
+“Writing letters, phone calls — even if you’re not in physical proximity, knowing your dad cares and wants to be involved to the extent that they can is really important,” Marcy Carlson, PhD, a sociologist at the University of Wisconsin-Madison, told Fatherly.

 As a backup, buying love isn’t the worst idea.
 “There’s tons of evidence that financial support of kids is good for their outcomes,” she says.
 “If dads can provide for their children, that goes a long way.”

 Being around is one thing; being engaged is another.
-“The quantity of interaction doesn’t really benefit kids, but if you have more high-quality, engaged parenting that does seem to be positively related to outcomes for children,” Carlson says.
+“The quantity of interaction doesn’t really benefit kids.
+But if you have more high-quality, engaged parenting that does seem to be positively related to outcomes for children,” Carlson says.
 Warmth is also a key factor.
 Fathers who spend a lot of time with their kids but are dismissive or insulting tend to have only negative impacts.

-“Low-quality fathering can involve behaving coldly toward one’s children,” says Danielle DelPriore, a developmental psychologist at the University of Utah.
+“Low-quality fathering can involve behaving coldly toward one’s children,” says Danielle DelPriore, PhD, a developmental psychologist at the University of Utah.
 “Insulting them, or engaging in problem behaviors are largely incompatible with being a present and engaged father.”